rohitraj-globus/LWC_PokemonApp/README.md

-# Pokemon Open Source Lightning Web Component using Fetch API
+# Raj's Pokemon Open Source Lightning Web Component using Fetch API

 This is an open source Lightning Web Component that returns the abilities of your favourite Pokemon using [PokeAPI](https://pokeapi.co/).